d-Rickyy-b/certstream-server-go/README.md

 [![Docker Image Version (latest semver)](https://img.shields.io/docker/v/0rickyy0/certstream-server-go?label=docker&sort=semver)](https://hub.docker.com/repository/docker/0rickyy0/certstream-server-go)
 [![Go Reference](https://pkg.go.dev/badge/github.com/d-Rickyy-b/certstream-server-go.svg)](https://pkg.go.dev/github.com/d-Rickyy-b/certstream-server-go)

-This project aims to be a drop-in replacement for the [official certstream server](https://github.com/CaliDog/certstream-server/) by Calidog.
+This project aims to be a drop-in replacement for the [certstream server](https://github.com/CaliDog/certstream-server/) by Calidog.
 This tool aggregates, parses, and streams certificate data from multiple [certificate transparency logs](https://www.certificate-transparency.org/what-is-ct) via websocket connections to the clients.

-Developers can use this project to analyze newly created TLS certificates as they are issued.
+Everyone can use this project to analyze newly created TLS certificates as they are issued.

 ## Motivation

-From the moment I first found out about the certificate transparency logs, I was absolutely amazed by the great software of [Calidog](https://github.com/CaliDog/) who made the transparency log easier accessible for everyone.
+From the moment I first found out about the certificate transparency logs, I was absolutely amazed by the great software of [Calidog](https://github.com/CaliDog/), which made the transparency log easier accessible for everyone.
 Their software "Certstream" parses the log and provides it in an easy-to-use format: json.

 After creating my first application that utilized the certstream server, I found that the hosted (demo) version of the server wasn't as reliable as I thought it would be.
 I got disconnects and sometimes other errors.
 Eventually the provided server was still only thought to be **a demo**.

 I quickly thought about running my own instance of certstream.
-I didn't want to install Elixir/Erlang on my server.
-I could have used Docker, but on second thought, I was really into the idea of creating an alternative server, written in Go.
+But I didn't want to install Elixir/Erlang on my server.
+Sure, I could have used Docker, but on second thought, I was really into the idea of creating an alternative server written in Go.

 "Why Go?", you might ask.
-Because it is a great language that compiles to native binaries on all major architectures and OS.
+Because it is a great language that compiles to native binaries on all major architectures and OSes.
 All the cool kids are using it right now.

 ## Getting started

 Setting up an instance of the certstream server is simple.
-You can either download and compile the code by yourself or use one of our [precompiled binaries](https://github.com/d-Rickyy-b/certstream-server-go/releases).
+You can either download and compile the code yourself, or use one of the [precompiled binaries](https://github.com/d-Rickyy-b/certstream-server-go/releases).

 ### Docker

-There's also a prebuild [Docker image](https://hub.docker.com/repository/docker/0rickyy0/certstream-server-go) available.
+There's also a prebuilt [Docker image](https://hub.docker.com/repository/docker/0rickyy0/certstream-server-go) available.
 You can use it by running this command:

 `docker run -d -v /path/to/config.yaml:/app/config.yaml -p 8080:8080 0rickyy0/certstream-server-go`